The arguments over serving junk food in schools is not about just calories and trans fats.

 They concluded that schools that are under financial pressure are more likely to make junk food available to their students, to have “pouring rights” contracts and to allow food and beverage advertising to students.

-Nearly 17 million U.S. children ages of 2 to 19 are obese, according to the Centers for Disease Control and Prevention (CDC).
+Nearly 17 million U.S. children ages of 2 to 19 are obese, according to the

 The current Smart Snacks in School program sets limits on calories, fats, sugar, and sodium and promotes the consumption of dairy, whole grains, protein, and produce.